 Transition International provides expertise on the above with the following services:

 - Design and delivery of training programmes on DDR (including disarmament procedures, stockpile management, setting-up of demobilisation processes, reinsertion and reintegration programming)

-- Applied research in drivers of recruitment and radicalization
+- Applied research in drivers of recruitment and community violence

-The DDR, SSR & POVER desk is coordinated by Irma Specht and Habib El Mrabt.
+The DDR, CVR & SSR desk is coordinated by Irma Specht.